lkesteloot/unsong/unsong-3.md

 [open-bracket]That wasn’t a knock-knock joke!]

 [open-bracket]I AM ALMOST CERTAIN THAT IT WAS.
-ALSO, “IT IS ALBION-D MY UNDERSTANDING]
+ALSO, “IT IS ALBION-D MY UNDERSTANDING”]

 [open-bracket]All be one and one be all!]